A Transfer Matrix for the Input Impedance of weakly tapered Cones as of Wind Instruments: Conclusion

 \section{Conclusion}

-Accounting for wall losses in a cone by integrating the local propagation constant of a cylinder along the center axis overestimates the dissipation.
-This is not due to the bulging of the wavefront, as it also appears for weakly tapered cones with almost perfectly planar wavefronts for which a series of short cylindrical slices is a valid approximation.
-The deviation to such a model is generally very small but increases with length, taper, and decreasing input radius and can become significant for long slim cones (Fig.~\ref{fig:FIG1}).
-The theoretical physical background has been elaborated recently by Thibault et al.~\cite{Thibault2023}, who point out that no exact closed-form solution for the governing equations to this problem exists.
-This is the reason for us to highlight the approximation suggested by Nederveen~\cite{Nederveen1969} already in the year 1969, which probably was the first attempt to include visco-thermal losses in an analytical description of the acoustic input impedance in a cone: This pioneering work agrees remarkably well with an up-to-date finite element model for a long slim cone (Fig.~\ref{fig:FIG2}), without the need for discretization along the axis at the expense of evaluating two sine and cosine integral expressions~Eq.~(\ref{eq:fg}).
-The here presented transfer matrix Eq.~(\ref{eq:TM_Nederveen}) can be directly included in existing impedance calculation frameworks.\\ Future work could generalize this transfer matrix by modification of the perturbation functions to ensure a smooth transition towards the cylindrical geometry with zero taper.
+A common approach to account for wall losses in a 1D model of a cone is to integrate the local propagation constant of a cylinder along the cone's center axis.
+Compared to a sequence of cylindrical slices, this approach predicts slightly larger damping.
+This overestimation of the dissipation is not due to the bulging of the wavefront, as it also appears for weakly tapered cones with almost perfectly planar wavefronts.
+The deviation is generally very small but increases with length, taper, and decreasing input radius and can become significant for long slim cones (Fig.~\ref{fig:FIG1}).
+The derivation of the models has been reviewed by Thibault et al.~\cite{Thibault2023}, who point out that no exact closed-form solution for the governing equations exists.\\ Here, we rely on an approximate solution already derived by Nederveen~\cite{Nederveen1969}, which probably was the first attempt to include visco-thermal losses in an analytical description of the acoustic wave propagation in a cone.
+This pioneering work agrees remarkably well with an up-to-date finite-element model for a long slim cone (Fig.~\ref{fig:FIG2}), without the need for discretization along the axis at the expense of evaluating two sine and cosine integral expressions~[Eq.~(\ref{eq:fg})].
+In the form of a transfer matrix [Eq.~(\ref{eq:TM_Nederveen})], it can directly be included into existing impedance calculation frameworks.
+Our code is publicly available~\cite{ConeTransferMatrix2023}.\\ Future work could focus on convergence and consistency of this transfer matrix to ensure a smooth transition towards the cylindrical geometry and to study reciprocity.